-With no warning, or explanation, the large employer quit sending their job listings to the search firm.
-The firm went from a firehose to a drought.
-Before long the search firm was running out of money.
-They called one of their recruiters, who had done sourcing for the lost client, to tell her they were going to have to lay her off.
+Without warning or explanation, the client suddenly quit sending their job listings to the search firm.
+As they began to run out of money, the search firm was forced to call one of their recruiters — who had done sourcing for the large employer on their behalf — with the news that they had to lay her off.

-The recruiter knew the firm was on the Scout recruitment marketplace, but she hadn’t personally used it.
-She asked the company to give her access and a chance to see if she could use Scout to develop new business.
+Fortunately, the recruiter was undaunted.
+Although she’d never used Scout before, she knew that the firm was on a recruitment marketplace.
+She asked the search firm to give her access to the platform and the chance to see if she could use Scout to develop new business.

 If there are lots of candidates already in queue I don’t even try.
 I find the positions no one else seems to be working on and I dig in and do my research to get the high-quality candidates.“